For new entrepreneurs thinking about starting a business, the first thing that comes to mind is a business plan.

 Why Is A Business Plan Important?

-- Improving your budgeting and financial planning
+- Improve your budgeting and financial planning

-- Attracting loans or investors
+- Attract loans or investors

 Who Needs A Business Plan?